 A Cautionary Tale

-Freelance Home Writers is one example of a site that first appears to offer great opportunities for writers, then turns out to be a giant hassle.
-This site claims to have job listings that you can view by paying a membership fee.
-When you authorize your account to be debited for the $2.95 trial, an additional $49.95 fee is deducted.
-Then, when you try to contact the site, you are unable to get in touch with anyone who can refund your money.
-Additionally, many writers who have signed up for this service say the lists are the same ones you can find for free on sites like Craig's List and Freelance Writing Jobs.
+Freelance Home Writers (now defunct) was one example of a site that first appeared to offer great opportunities for writers, then turned out to be a giant hassle.
+This site claimed to have job listings that you could view by paying a membership fee.
+When you authorized your account to be debited for the $2.95 trial, an additional $49.95 fee was deducted.
+Then, when you tried to contact the site, you were unable to get in touch with anyone who could refund your money.
+Additionally, many writers who signed up for this service said the lists were the same ones you could find for free on sites like Craig's List and Freelance Writing Jobs.
 You can find more information regarding the experiences writers have had with this site by visiting the following links:

 Is it a Scam?

 As a freelance writer, it's important to be on the lookout for scam artists who are trying to take advantage of your desire to work from home.
 While there is no single sign that guarantees something is a scam, there are a few tricks you can use to identify when an opportunity may not be legitimate.